jhpce-jhu/jhpce_mkdocs/docs/access/file-transfer.md

 + Aspera  —  very fast file transfer to and from Aspera servers
 + OneDrive access with rclone  —  Use “rclone” to access your OneDrive directory (as well as other network drives (AWS buckets, Google Drive…)
 + Unison — keep directories synced between the cluster and your local computer
-+ Mount remote filesystems — directories at JHPCE mounted on your local host.
++ Mount remote filesystems — directories at JHPCE mounted on your local host. **IS THIS MATERIAL STILL ACCURATE IN 2024?** Is this [example SSHFS doc](https://hpc-docs.cubi.bihealth.org/connecting/configure-ssh/linux/#file-system-mount-via-sshfs) worth re-using?
 + ftp (kind of…)

 For transferring files to the cluster, you should use